TutteInstitute/evoc/README.rst

  * Multi-granularity clustering, and automatic selection of the number of clusters
  * Clustering of int8 or binary quantized embedding vectors that works out-of-the-box

+ As of now this is very much an early beta version of the library.
+Things can and will break right now.
+ We would welcome feedback, use cases and feature suggestions however.

 -----------
 Basic Usage
 -----------